WEMG (Tennessee)

-WEMG was a radio station in Knoxville, Tennessee, United States, broadcasting on 1430 kHz AM.
+WEMG was a radio station in Knoxville, Tennessee, United States, broadcasting on 1430 AM.
 Last owned by Word of Faith Fellowship, it broadcast from 1960 to 1988 or 1989.
 For most of its time on air, it was the only Black-oriented station in East Tennessee, including a decade of ownership by singer James Brown.

 History

 Early years

 On October 6, 1958, Radio Fountain City, Inc., applied for authority to build a new 1,000-watt, daytime-only radio station in Fountain City, Tennessee, a then-unincorporated community north of Knoxville; the Federal Communications Commission (FCC) granted the application on June 23, 1960.
 The principal owner of Radio Fountain City was Francke Fox, owner of a radio station in Harlan, Kentucky.
 At the same time, Sam Thrower led a group known as WFCT, Inc., which also had received a permit for a new radio station there; Fox, already having the call sign, was able to force the Thrower company to change its name.

 Programming from WFCT began on August 29, 1960.
 Less than a year after starting up, WFCT was sold to Radio Tennessee, Inc., whose principals, Frederick Allman and Robert Richards, owned stations in other states, for $60,000.
 CBS announcer J. Olin Tice then acquired the company in late 1962.
 Tice applied to move the station from Fountain City to Knoxville proper, using studios in the Farragut Hotel downtown.
 That April, the call sign was changed to WGYW ("Wonderful Gay Way", referring to Gay Street), but the new designation was not used until a formal relaunch that July.

 In February 1967, the station fell into financial dire straits and went off the air with liabilities surpassing $150,000; the two largest creditors, including Tice, forced Radio Tennessee into bankruptcy.
 A receiver was appointed, and the bankruptcy chancellor initially approved a $75,000 purchase bid by Walter Powell, Jr., of Barbourville, Kentucky.